 How To Collect Your Solar Tax Credit

-As we approach the end of 2018, thoughts of claiming the solar tax credit inevitably come up.
+The 30% Federal income tax credit is valid through the end of 2019, and then begins to taper off before eventually disappearing for residential installations.
+As we’re in the final year to claim the full 30%, thoughts of claiming the solar tax credit inevitably come up more often.
 The tax code and its system of credits and deductions is a complex maze to navigate.
 The better you understand it, the more you can claim back from your taxes.
 For the average American, this can turn into thousands of dollars every year that comes straight back into your pocket.

 While claiming dependents and education expenses are two of the most popular tax credit options, there are lucrative alternatives.
 One of which is the Federal Solar Investment Tax Credit, or ITC.
 This allows that homeowners who install solar energy systems on their property to get both the long-term return of energy savings and a substantial tax credit to help pay for the system.
 The following dives into the Solar ITC and how to claim the credit on your taxes.